Welcome to Buckton Fields

 Q. How is a decision made on the additional infrastructure required to support development at Buckton Fields?

-If planning consent is granted and implemented for Buckton Fields, the development will be subject to conditions and legal agreements identifying the contributions Ensign will have to make to address the impact of the development on the local community and associated infrastructure.
+Part of the conditions and legal agreements for Buckton Fields, identify contributions Ensign will have to make to address the impact of the development on the local community and associated infrastructure.

-The Section 106 agreement is likely to address such issues as providing funds for traffic calming measures, new play facilities, tree planting, cycle paths, meeting places, affordable housing, education and health care facilities.
+The Section 106 agreement is likely to address issues including provision of funds for traffic calming measures, new play facilities, tree planting, cycle paths, meeting places, affordable housing, education and health care facilities.

 Q. How long will the construction process take and when will it start?

-If planning permission is granted, subject to receiving the appropriate approval on reserved matters, construction should commence within 12 months of receipt of outline planning permission with first occupants moving in nine months later.
+There are a number of issues still to be tied up, but subject to receiving the appropriate approval on reserved matters, construction should commence within 12 months with first occupants moving in nine months later.

 Q. How will the development be implemented?